 Where Does Council Activity Occur?

-Council Meetings - 4th Monday of the month, 7:00 p.m. at Town Hall
+Council Meetings - 2nd and 4th Monday of the month, 7:00 p.m. at Town Hall and virtually (see Calendar of Events).
+All meetings of the Council are public.

 The Council-Manager form of government was established in Falmouth in 1962.
 Since that time, the Town has had a Town Manager who is responsible for the day-to-day operations of the Town.
 As described in the Town Charter, certain responsibilities are vested in the Town Manager, and the Council also has certain functions and roles it must fulfill.